TechPriyamvad/namaste-react/react_notes_akshay.md

 - `Parcel`
     - It is a build tool which is used to build a project
 - `browser list`
-    - It is tool which is used to provide multiple browser support in an application
+    - It is tool which is used to provide multiple browser version support in an application

+### JSX
+- It is html like syntax or XML like syntax

+### Babel
+- It is javascript compiler which converts jsx into javascript code which javascript engine understands

+### What are functional components
+- They are javascript functions which return jsx code i.e react elements

 ## Doubts
 - Why we use react when we can create UI using javascript also
 - Why size of package-lock.json is heavy
+- What are map files in dist folder created by parcel
+- How JSX prevent cross site scripting attack